 Site plan approval by the Planning Board shall not relieve the applicant from the necessity of obtaining approval from the Board of Architectural Review for projects that alter the property's appearance, pursuant to Chapter 100, Article VIII, of the Code of the Village if the same is otherwise required by that chapter.

+E.

+Where any road cut or other access to a Village roadway is proposed as part of a site plan or subdivision, the Planning Board may require the Applicant to stake-out the proposed road cut access.
+Any proposed road cut or other access to a Village roadway shall require approval by Resolution of the Village Board of Trustees.

+As directed by the Planning Board, Applicant shall provide stake-outs so as to identify proposed road cuts.

 Section 4.
 Amendment of Village Law, Chapter 100, Zoning